-At the time, he was six years into the making of a historical documentary called "A Place Called Desire", a story about an often forgotten African American community in the upper 9th ward in the city of New Orleans who lived there from the 1940s up through Katrina and beyond.
+When Leonard Smith III first came to Desktop Documentaries in August 2014, he was six years into the making of a historical documentary called "A Place Called Desire" -- a story about an often forgotten African American community in the upper 9th ward in the city of New Orleans who lived there from the 1940s up through Katrina and beyond.

 The documentary, which had its official premiere in 2020, seeks to capture the exceptional stories of the residents of Desire, some of the first black homeowners in New Orleans.